ISO 27001:2022 Annex A 8.2 Privileged access rights

 ISO 27001 Annex A 8.2 Privileged Access Rights

-ISO 27001 Privileged Access Rights
+Key Takeaways: ISO 27001 Annex A 8.2 Privileged Access Rights

 There are users that will be granted privileged access such as administer (admin) accounts, super user accounts, global admin accounts and even service accounts.